trishume/sympy-wiki-with-svn/Windows-development-using-git.md

 Enjoy!

-You can also run python just like on linux:
+You can also run python just like on linux.
+In sympy directory type:
 ```bash
 $ python
 >>> import sympy